 Put yourself back at the cocktail party, but this time, envision yourself as the host.
 What if you ignored your guests, didn’t take the time to ask about them or listen to them, and generally behaved as if you were doing them a favor by letting them come to your party?
 Likely, they’d leave!

-If you are “guilty” of one or more of these seven mistakes, it is time to reevaluate your strategy and look into social media marketing services.
+If you are “guilty” of one or more of these seven mistakes, it is time to reevaluate your strategy.
 Social media has the power, and the enormous usership, to take your brand to new heights - or to sentence it to stagnation.
 Success requires more than popularity; it’s the value that you can demonstrate and provide to followers.
 Which type of cocktail party guest/host do you want your brand to be?